 Today we commonly use all sorts of devices to access the internet including mobile phones, TVs and even cars.
 Most websites will see that mobile device users make up the majority of their monthly visitors and this trend is only growing.
 It makes sense that Google will change their algorithm so that device-dependent features will be evaluated based on how they perform to mobile users.
 It would be unfair to have a landing page ranking number one for a phrase, based on a desktop evaluation of how that landing page performs, if as an example that same page takes ten seconds to load on a mobile phone.
 Switching to a mobile first index will provide some reassessment of site rankings based on the mobile device performance first.
 It’s as simple as it sounds!

 The world of search seems to be ever-changing and, at times, seems impossible to keep up with!
-For anyone out there who works in marketing but isn’t an SEO expert, are there any sites you recommend they check out in order to stay clued up on the latest changes in search?
+For anyone out there who works in digital marketing but isn’t an SEO expert, are there any sites you recommend they check out in order to stay clued up on the latest changes in search?

 Nichola: If you’re not a full time SEO professional I wouldn’t recommend devoting too much time to keeping up with changes in technology and UX that trickle down to impact SEO best practice.
 That would be akin to a GP devoting time to staying on top of latest advances in keyhole surgery.
 One is not better than the other, one is specialist and the other generalist and I personally don’t think there’s enough time in the day to be excellent at two professions simultaneously.
 If you just want to be informed as to the news in SEO keep an eye on https://www.seroundtable.com/ and of course the Webmaster Central Blog.